-Is ‘Prison Break’ Star William Fichtner Skipping Season 5 For ‘Top Gear ‘US?
+Is ‘Prison Break’ Star William Fichtner Skipping Season 5 For ‘Top Gear’ U.S.?

-The highly anticipated return of Prison Break Season 5 is coming up soon.
+The highly-anticipated return of Prison Break Season 5 is coming up soon.
 Everyone is returning, except for the amazing William Fichtner, who portrays Alexander Mahone.
 As the excitement builds for the new season premiere, there was quite a surprise when it was recently announced that Fichtner is now going to star in the thrice rebooted American version of Top Gear.
 Is this the reason Alex Mahone won’t be back on Prison Break Season 5?

-Just a few days ago, the BBC made a huge announcement that they are once again rebooting Top Gear, the US version.
-Actor William Fichtner, known for his roles in Dark Knight and Prison Break has been signed on to the BBC show, along with drag racer Antron Brown and automobile journalist, Tom “Wookie” Ford.
+Just a few days ago, the BBC made a huge announcement that they are once again rebooting Top Gear, the U.S. version.
+Actor William Fichtner, known for his roles in Dark Knight and Prison Break, has been signed on to the BBC show, along with drag racer Antron Brown and automobile journalist, Tom “Wookie” Ford.

-The recently canceled US version of Top Gear was hosted by Adam Ferrara, Rutledge Wood, and Tanner Foust between 2010-2016 and was shown on the History Channel.
+The recently canceled U.S. version of Top Gear was hosted by Adam Ferrara, Rutledge Wood, and Tanner Foust between 2010-2016 and was shown on the History Channel.

 The trio will be filming eight, one-hour episodes that will be shown later in the year on BBC America, along with the rebooted Top Gear with Friends star Matt LeBlanc, along with British journalists Rory Reid and Chris Harris.